dlt-hub/dlt/docs/website/docs/dlt-ecosystem/visualizations/understanding-the-tables.md

 Each [resource](../../general-usage/resource.md) in your pipeline definition will be represented by a table in the destination.
-In the example above, we have one resource, `users`, so we will have one table, `mydata.users`, in the destination. `mydata` is the schema name, and `users` is the table name.
-Here also, we explicitly set the `table_name` to `users`, if you don't set it, it will be set to the resource name.
+In the example above, we have one resource, `users`, so we will have one table, `mydata.users`, in the destination.
+Where `mydata` is the schema name, and `users` is the table name.
+Here also, we explicitly set the `table_name` to `users`.
+When `table_name` is not set, the table name will be set to the resource name.

 For example, we can rewrite the pipeline above as: